christso/crypto-investing-guide/README.md

 The fiat monetary system is based on Keynesian economics, which is based on [Hitler's Economics](https://mises.org/library/hitlers-economics).
 What were Hitler's economic policies?
 > He suspended the gold standard, embarked on huge public-works programs like autobahns, protected industry from foreign competition, expanded credit, instituted jobs programs, bullied the private sector on prices and production decisions, vastly expanded the military, enforced capital controls, instituted family planning, penalized smoking, brought about national healthcare and unemployment insurance, imposed education standards, and eventually ran huge deficits.
 The Nazi interventionist program was essential to the regime's rejection of the market economy and its embrace of socialism in one country.

-We are nearing the end of the long-term cycle in 2020 (refer [The Changing World Order - Ray Dalio](https://www.linkedin.com/pulse/big-cycles-over-last-500-years-ray-dalio/)).

 I predict that by 2030:
 * The global monetary system will be completely reset, after continued devaluations of fiat currencies around the world.